acidhelm/challonge_mgr/README.md

 `/view/<tournament_id>/gold_score` and `/view/<tournament_id>/blue_score` URLs.
 Those actions return 0 if no match is in progress.

+If your streaming software can't poll a URL, you can run a script on the streaming computer that downloads the team names to text files, then set your streaming software to read those files.
+The `scripts` directory contains scripts for doing this; currently, the directory has a PowerShell script for Windows.

 # Known problems

 When you start a match, the bracket on Challonge does not indicate that the